alire-project/alire/doc/catalog-format-spec.rst

   (~, any upwards version within the same minor point).

 * ``project-files``: optional list of strings.
 Each is a path, relative to the root of the source directory, to a project file to be made available.
-For
-  instance:
+  Expressions are accepted.
+For instance:

   .. code-block:: toml

    project-files = ["my_project.gpr", "utils/utils_for_my_project.gpr"]

+   [project-files.'case(word-size)']
+   bits-64 = ["my_project.gpr"]
+   bits-32 = ["my_project32.gpr"]

 * ``gpr-externals``: optional table, giving a mapping from the name of external variables in the project files to sets of possible values (as array of